twardoch/test-fonts/varia/160413-EvenOddTT/README.md

 The rendering of the glyph that is drawn in such a way is expected to be:
 ![02-nonzerowind.png](02-nonzerowind.png)

-and this is how this glyph is rendered in FreeType and in Microsoft Windows.
+and this is how this glyph is rendered in FreeType and in Microsoft Windows, and also, if the special bit has been set, in macOS Sierra.

-However, in Mac OS X 10.11.4 CoreText, the glyph is rendered “inverted”, as follows:
+However, in Mac OS X 10.11.4 El Capitan CoreText renderer, the glyph is rendered “inverted”, as follows:
 ![03-evenoddwind.png](03-evenoddwind.png)

 which suggests that Mac OS X 10.11.4 may be using the even-odd-winding rule.
+If the special bit is unset, the same rendering happens in macOS 10.12.1 Sierra.

 This is confirmed by comparing how the hinted outline is rendered in FontLab Studio 5 using:
 * the Microsoft font rasterizer: